GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 - Making modifications to this project.
   - Modifications are any actions that involve addition, deletion, and/or changing of the contents from the original project.

-**** I don't know about the stuff below maybe allowing other licenses to be used could be a bad idea.
-Some tricksters might try and take advantage of that *****

-Exceptions can be made under the following situations:

-1. You keep the contents of the original project as this license.
-2. You use another license that is compliant, permissible, and satisfies the provisions of this license for any modifications you made to the original contents of this project.
-While also retaining a copy of this license if a license and copyright notice is required for this license.
-3. You use another license that is compliant, permissible, and satisfies the provisions of this license for any new additions made to this project, outside of the original contents, that is created or derived from the original contents.
-While also retaining a copy of this license if a license and copyright notice is required for this license.
-    1. In this context created or derived means building upon this project directly.
-Not using or calling this project inside of your project.
-        - Adding a new function, interface, component, classes, etc. to this project that builds upon this project would count as being created or derived in this context.
-        - Calling functions, interfaces, components, classes, etc. from this project from somewhere else in your project would not count as being created or derived in this context.

 If other projects were also used as components in your project it's important that their license does not require your entire project to use their license.
 For this project to be used in your project it must be allowed to keep its license.

 <h3 id="State_Changes">State Changes</h3>

 "State Changes" requires that any changes made to the project must be documented.
 The method to document these changes should be stored with the source code.

 Preferably, this documentation would be stored in the source code itself.
 The verbose approach would be adding the date, author of the modification, if desired contact information, and if desired comment explaining the modification to sections modified.
-The brief approach would be to make an addition to a header comment including the date, the author of the modification, if desired contact information, and if desired a comment about the modification.
+The brief approach would be to make an addition to a header comment, or add a comment by the changes, including the date, the author of the modification, if desired contact information, and if desired a comment about the modification.
+An example section added to the header comment is:

+---

+Changes to this file have been made as follows:

+[<u>Year/Month/Day</u>] [<u>Author Name</u>] [<u>Brief description of the change</u>].

+---

 Version control will be accepted, but is not preferred.
 This is because it can easily be separated from the source code itself.
 An end user downloading the source code will likely not clone the repository and thusly not have access to the commit history of modifications.

 Another approach would be a dedicated document listing the modification information.
 However, this is the most intensive for the maintainers and is not expected.

+<h3 id="Hide_Source">Hide Source</h3>

+"Hide Source" means that when the project is distributed the source code must **NOT** be made available or included.

 <h3 id="Liability">Liability</h3>